L.A. Confidential (film): Plot

 In 1953, the Los Angeles Police Department (LAPD) aims to improve its public image following decades of corruption.
-Career-focused sergeant Edmund Exley lives in the shadow of his legendary detective father, whose murderer was never identified; Exley names the suspect "Rollo Tomasi,” representing any criminal who escapes justice.
+Career-focused sergeant Edmund Exley lives in the shadow of his legendary detective father, whose murderer was never identified; Exley names the suspect "Rollo Tomasi", representing any criminal who escapes justice.
 Fame-seeking narcotics sergeant Jack Vincennes collaborates with tabloid journalist Sid Hudgens to perform high-profile celebrity arrests, and volatile officer Wendell White uses violence to interrogate and intimidate suspects, particularly women-abusers, because his father murdered his mother.

 On Christmas Eve, White encounters high-class prostitutes Lynn Bracken and Susan Lefferts, and former officer Leland Meeks.
-They work for Pierce Patchett, a millionaire businessman operating Fleur-de-Lis, a clandestine prostitution ring hosting women surgically altered to resemble film stars.
+They work for Pierce Patchett, a businessman operating a prostitution ring supplying women surgically altered to resemble film stars.
 White begins a relationship with Bracken.
-Following the "Bloody Christmas" scandal—involving drunken officers beating inmates—Exley is promoted to detective lieutenant after persuading his superiors to save the department's reputation by only prosecuting securely pensioned officers.
+After the "Bloody Christmas" scandal—involving drunken officers beating inmates—Exley is promoted to detective lieutenant for advising his superiors to save the department's reputation by dismissing only securely pensioned officers.
 Exley coerces Vincennes to testify, while White refuses to comply and is suspended.
-White's partner Dick Stensland is fired for his involvement, making other officers hostile towards Exley.
-Following the imprisonment of powerful gangster Mickey Cohen, police captain Dudley Smith recruits White to frighten off criminals attempting to take Cohen's place.
+White's partner, Dick Stensland, is fired for his involvement, making other officers hostile toward Exley.
+After powerful gangster Mickey Cohen is imprisoned, police captain Dudley Smith recruits White to frighten off criminals attempting to take Cohen's place.
 A spate of murders targeting Cohen's underlings leads to the disappearance of 25 lbs of his heroin.

 Exley investigates a massacre at the Nite Owl coffee house, with Stensland and Lefferts among the victims.
-Three African American felons are arrested for the crime, and interrogation reveals the men have been raping a captive woman.
+Three felons are arrested for the crime, and interrogation reveals they have been raping a captive woman.
 White rushes to free the woman and executes her captor, planting evidence to suggest he acted in self-defense.
-The African-Americans escape the station and are killed by Exley in the ensuing shootout, closing the case and earning him a medal for bravery.
+The felons escape the station and are killed by Exley in the ensuing shootout, closing the case and earning him a medal for bravery.
 However, unable to ignore inconsistencies in the case, Exley and White continue the investigation independently.
 White interviews Lefferts's mother and discovers Meeks's body beneath her house.
 He interrogates Cohen's ex-bodyguard, Johnny Stompanato, who reveals Meeks was trying to sell the stolen heroin.